OpenSextant/giscore/giscore/data/kml/readme.txt

 Summary of tags and properties used in KML collection

-	Feature begin time earilier than start of one of its ancestors Feature end time later than start of one of its ancestors Feature inherits container time
+	Feature inherits container time
 	Feature uses inline Style
 	Feature uses inline StyleMap